dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 **Note** Exact spelling includes capitalisation, interpunctuation and whitespace.
 E.g., the username `stephen_king` is not correct if spelled `Stephen_King`, `StephenK`, `stephen king`, `stephen-king` or `stephenking`.

+**Note** Some smaller programs may opt to maintain one login per device, and not bother with individual usernames for each volunteer.
+The decision lies with the program leader.

 .. image:: https://www.lucidchart.com/publicSegments/view/14429a0a-bc5c-4bbb-8bd1-527294874920/image.png
     :target: https://www.lucidchart.com/publicSegments/view/14429a0a-bc5c-4bbb-8bd1-527294874920/image.png